VanyaGlazunov/my-pastebin/README.md

 - **Telegram Channel For Alerts** https://t.me/MyPastebinAlerts

 ## 🚨 Triggering Alerts
-1. Start test in Locust for
+1. Start test in Locust for around 200 users
 2. Wait for a few minutes, Observe p99 and DBRPS graphs hits red zones.
 3. View alerts in telegram channel.